What is heat stroke?

 - Never leave your cat in a parked car, even in the cooler months, this is especially important in hot weather.
 If you are travelling with your cat in the car, provide adequate ventilation.

-- If your cat is indoors only, give it access to a cool area.
+- If your cat is indoors only, give him access to a cool area.
 It is especially important not to confine the cat to any room where temperatures are especially high, such as a sunroom.

 - Always ensure your cat has an adequate supply of fresh, cool, clean water, indoors and outdoors.
+On warmer days, add some ice cubes to the water bowl.

 - Avoid strenuous activity in high temperatures.